desktop/desktop/README.md

 ## I want to use it!

-Download the either the [installer for macOS](https://central.github.com/deployments/desktop/desktop/latest/darwin) or [for Windows](https://central.github.com/deployments/desktop/desktop/latest/win32).
+Download it [for macOS](https://central.github.com/deployments/desktop/desktop/latest/darwin) or [for Windows](https://central.github.com/deployments/desktop/desktop/latest/win32).
 You'll be starting with a fresh installation, as there is no migration path from Desktop Classic to Desktop TNG:9000.

 ## I want to work on it!